 Still, its attractive appearance is not its most important attribute.
 Its greatest benefits are environmental:The living wall supports biodiversity, air purification, temperature reduction and rainwater retention.

-Plant selection is supportive to increase the biodiversity within the area.
-New hiding places for birds were made in between carefully selected plants.
-These plants provide nectar for bees and various other insect species.
-Current urban developments urgently need to attract pollinators in to it’s parks and gardens.
-The whole city should be understood as the active urban biototope.
+Plants were selected to support increased biodiversity in the area.
+New hiding places for birds were positioned between plants carefully selected to provide nectar for bees and various other insect species.
+Current urban developments urgently need to attract pollinators to their parks and gardens and the whole city should be understood as an active urban biotope.

-It is expected that London climate might get closer to current South of France due to climate change in 2050.
-European cities aren’t prepared for this kind of change.
-Hard street surfaces accumulate heat and cause overheating.
-Plants, trees and living walls reduce temperature thanks to the process known as Evapotranspiration.
-It is the combination of plant surface water release – evaporation and humidity released from plant cells – transpiration.
-These processes are active even during hot days.
-Introduction of green areas causes reduction of heat islands.
-Natural thermo regulation improves micro climate of our streets.
-This could also reduce electric energy consumption as there is not such need for air condition.
+It is anticipated that London’s climate could resemble that of the South of France by 2050 due to climate change.
+European cities are unprepared for these kinds of changes.
+Hard street surfaces accumulate heat, leading to overheating.
+Plants, trees and living walls reduce temperature thanks to a process known as evapotranspiration.
+As the name suggests, this is a combination of plant surface water release (evaporation) and the humidity released from plant cells (transpiration), and it takes place even on the warmest of days.
+The introduction of green areas leads to the reduction of urban heat islands, while natural thermal regulation improves the micro climate of our streets.
+This can also reduce the consumption of electric energy, as there is less need for air conditioning.

-- more or less 200 sqm of living wall area facing north and west direction
+- approximately 200m2 of living wall facing north and west directions

 - located opposite Covent Garden Station in London

-- developed together with living wall company Biotecture Ltd for CapCo London
+- developed with living wall company Biotecture Ltd for CapCo London